Keyboard shortcuts

 // "@generated/workers" as shown above.

-Cloesce needs only the CIDL (generated interface definition) and Constructor Registry (linked Model, Service and Plain Old Object exports) to function be used in tests.
+Cloesce needs only the CIDL (generated interface definition) and Constructor Registry (linked Model, Service and Plain Old Object exports) to be used in tests.
+This means you can write tests for your Models and Services without needing to run a full Cloudflare Worker environment.

-Since Models rely on Cloudflare Workers bindings (D1, KV, R2, etc), you will need to mock these bindings in your test environment.
+ORM methods rely on Cloudflare Workers bindings (D1, KV, R2, etc.), so you will need to mock these bindings in your test environment.
 The best choice for this is Miniflare, which provides an in memory implementation of Cloudflare Workers runtime and bindings.

-A basic Miniflare setup is shown in the template project which can be installed with:
+A basic Miniflare setup is included in the template project which can be installed with:

 Compiler Reference

-Alpha Note: As Cloesce continues to evolve, the compiler architecture and features may change.
+As Cloesce continues to evolve, the compiler architecture and set of features will change.
 This chapter will be updated accordingly to reflect the latest design and implementation details.

-This chapter provides a detailed reference for the Cloesce compiler, including its design principles, architecture and key components.
+This chapter provides a detailed reference for the Cloesce, including its design principles, architecture and key components.

 Future Vision

 Cloesce is an ambitious project that aims to create a simple but powerful paradigm for building full stack applications.
-Several goals drive the future development of Cloesce, shaping its design and evolution.
+Several goals drive Cloesce’s future development, shaping its design and evolution.
 Although still in its early stages, these goals provide a clear roadmap for its growth.

 Language Agnosticism